-Read full project
+Read the full report

-This is report is based on findings from a Discover. ai Springboards project.
+This white paper is based on findings from a Discover.ai Springboards project.
 In particular, the research unearthed important insights around diverse experiences of menopause and how they are at play in each of the opportunity areas.
 If you are interested in understanding these opportunity areas more deeply and reading lots more consumer verbatim, get in touch with Discover.ai for a copy of the full project.